tinymce/tinymce-docs/components/dialog/overview.md

 ### Complex

 The complex dialogs are used to display complex information.
 These sections can be contained within tabs.
-For example, the help dialog or special chars dialog.
+For example, the help dialog or the special chars dialog.
 These dialogs need a way to set the desired content into a defined tab section.

 #### Interactive

-The interactive dialogs use web forms to collect interaction data, and then apply the data  (e.g.: search and replace dialog, uses an input field.
+The interactive dialogs use web forms to collect interaction data, and then apply the data  (e.g.: The search and replace dialog uses an input field.
 Where the input text will be used as the search key).
 These are the most complex forms of dialogs and requires the ability to define what data is required, and how to get that data when we need it, and how to set the data to what we want.

 #### Example Interactive - Pet Name Machine